 Venice Canals & Beach

-I’m always surprised that the Venice Canals are not on many people’s lists of things to do in Los Angeles.
-The beautiful and delicate feel of the Venice Canals are always a surprise to visitors.
+I’m always surprised that the Venice Canals are not on many people’s lists of things to do in Los Angeles with kids.
+The beautiful and delicate feel of the Venice Canals are always a surprise to visitors that we take.
 It’s such a unique place that you don’t feel like you are in Los Angeles at all.
 As a bonus for children, there is a small playground (at 2401 Dell Ave) with ducks that is great bribe material or just a fun surprise for the little guests in the group.

 After a wander around the canals, head over to the beach for some sand play and to check out Muscle Beach and the touristy shops which is a must on many out of town visitors to do list in LA.
 If you happen to go during the winter, buy a sled for some awesome sand sledding.